TheEngageGroup/DMAWDOCS/README.md

 # IV.
 Other Website Updates

-* In order to update the Featured Event, website title, website featured text, "Join DMAW" link, or home ad, click Appearance > Theme Options > Home.
+* In order to update the Featured Event, website title, website featured text, "Join DMAW" link, or home ad, click **Appearance > Theme Options > Home**.
-* To change the home page sponsors, click Appearance > Theme Options > Home Sponsors, where you can add and remove sponsor image urls and website links.
+* To change the home page sponsors, click **Appearance > Theme Options > Home Sponsors**, where you can add and remove sponsor image urls and website links.
-* Social media links can also be edited by clicking Appearance > Theme Options > Social.
+* Social media links can also be edited by clicking **Appearance > Theme Options > Social**.
-* In order to update the website's top level nagivation menus, click Appearance > Menus.
+* Update the website's top level nagivation menus by clicking **Appearance > Menus**.
 Here, any page can be added to the menu.
-*
+* Add a blog post by clicking **Posts > Add New**.
+This is very similar to adding an event, however a lot less complicated.
+Be sure to include categories and tags for related content.
+* Add a website page by clicking **Pages > Add New**.
+These are pages that remain static throughout the website.